joaquinrovira/upv-oos-reservations/README.md

 ## Building the agent

-Install `go` following the [official instructions](https://go.dev/doc/install) and build the binary with
+Install `go` following the [official instructions](https://go.dev/doc/install).
+Then, build the binary with the following commands:

 ```bash
 # Clone the repo